MinecraftForge/Documentation/docs/datagen/client/modelproviders.md

 `blockTexture`    | References a texture within `textures/block` which has the same name as the block.
 `simpleBlockItem` | Creates an item model for a block given the associated model file.

 A block state JSON is made up of variants or conditions.
 Each variant or condition references a `ConfiguredModelList`: a list of `ConfiguredModel`s.
-Each configured model contains the model file (via `ConfiguredModel$Builder#modelFile`), the x and y rotation in 90 degree intervals (via `#rotationX` and `rotationY` respectively), whether the texture can rotate when the model is rotated by the block state JSON (via `#uvLock`), and the weight of the model appearing compared to other models in the list (via `#weight`).
+Each configured model contains the model file (via `ConfiguredModel$Builder#modelFile`), the X and Y rotation in 90 degree intervals (via `#rotationX` and `rotationY` respectively), whether the texture can rotate when the model is rotated by the block state JSON (via `#uvLock`), and the weight of the model appearing compared to other models in the list (via `#weight`).

 The builder (`ConfiguredModel#builder`) can also create an array of `ConfiguredModel`s by creating the next model using `#nextModel` and repeating the settings until `#build` is called.